alonisser/heroku-buildpack-nodejs-grunt-compass/README.md

 This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
 If you fork this repository, please **update this README** to explain what your fork does and why it's special.

-Changes
+Fork Changes (12/31/2013)
 ------------
-- Installs all dependenices rather than just production, so that full build can run
+- Installs all dependenices rather than just production, so that a full build can run
-- Installs grunt globally
+- Installs grunt globally (it doesn't automatically run grunt) use node postinstall to run grunt
 - Installs compass

 How it Works